 - Transportation of your art installation to and from the playa

-- Speciality services such as welding, laser cutting, etc.
+- Specialty services such as welding, laser cutting, etc.

 - Build space rental